Toll-like receptor 2: Cancer

 TLR2 gene has been observed progressively downregulated in Human papillomavirus-positive neoplastic keratinocytes derived from uterine cervical preneoplastic lesions at different levels of malignancy.
 For this reason, TLR2 is likely to be associated with tumorigenesis and may be a potential prognostic marker for uterine cervical preneoplastic lesions progression.

 Agonists

 The following ligands have been reported to be agonists of the toll-like receptor 2:

 Interactions

 Protein-protein interactions

 TLR 2 has been shown to interact with TLR 1 and TOLLIP.
+It has been shown that TLR2 can interact with spike and E-protein of SARS-CoV-2.
+The result of these interactions can be the activation of the immune system.

 Protein-ligand interactions

 TLR2 resides on the plasma membrane where it responds to lipid-containing PAMPs such as lipoteichoic acid and di- and tri-acylated cysteine-containing lipopeptides.
 It does this by forming dimeric complexes with either TLR 1 or TLR6 on the plasma membrane.
 TLR2 interactions with malarial glycophosphatidylinositols of Plasmodium falciparum was shown and a detailed structure of TLR–GPI interactions was computationally predicted.